 Long used in the U.K., garden leave is becoming increasingly popular with employers in the United States as an alternative to traditional non-compete agreements.

 Garden leave provisions take several different forms, but the key feature is that the employee is paid to sit out before starting his or her new job.
 The payment of compensation mitigates the impact on the employee, especially as compared to a non-compete where no payment is required and the employee may suffer a significant loss of earnings.
 Garden leaves are also generally shorter than non-competes—30 to 90 days—rather than one or two years as with many non-competes.
 Continue reading

-Can an attorney who allegedly counsels an employee to breach a non-compete be sued by the employer for tortious interference with contract?
-The answer may be yes, at least according to the U.S. District Court for the Western District of Kentucky, which recently refused to dismiss such claim against the attorney defendants in Pinnacle Surety Services, Inc. v.
+Can an attorney who allegedly counsels a client to breach a non-compete be sued by the client’s employer for tortious interference with contract?
+The answer may be yes, at least according to the U.S. District Court for the Western District of Kentucky, which recently refused to dismiss such claim in Pinnacle Surety Services, Inc. v.
 Mannion Stigger, LLP.
 Continue reading

 Variations in non-compete law from state to state can be frustrating for employers with multi-state workforces.
 A restriction that works in one state might be invalid in another.

 A common fix is to include a choice-of-law clause designating a state that favors enforcement of non-competes, but the enforceability of such clauses also varies widely in different jurisdictions.
 That’s why the Northern District of Illinois’ recent PCM Sales, Inc. v.
 Reed decision enforcing an Ohio choice-of-law clause against an Illinois employee is a big win for employers.
 Continue reading

 Most severance agreements these days specify that nothing in the agreement prevents the employee from speaking with regulators about possible violations of the law.
 This is due to regulators’ concerns that the confidentiality clause that is standard in severance agreements may chill employee whistleblowing.